weldr/lorax/docs/livemedia-creator.rst

 Create a qcow2 image using the kickstart like this:

-    ``sudo livemedia-creator --make-disk --iso=/path/to/boot.iso --ks=/path/to/fedora-openstack.ks --qcow2``
+    ``sudo livemedia-creator --make-disk --iso=/path/to/boot.iso --ks=/path/to/fedora-openstack.ks --image-type=qcow2``

 .. note::
-    On the RHEL7 version of lmc ``--qcow2`` isn't supported.
+    On the RHEL7 version of lmc ``--image-type`` isn't supported.
 You can only create a bare partitioned disk image.

 Import the resulting disk image into the OpenStack system, either via the web UI, or glance on the cmdline::